rileys-trash-can/libfp/README.md

+## !!!
+MIRGATION NOTICE !!!

+this project has been migrated to [codeberg](https://codeberg.org/rilendorf/libfp)

 # lipFP

 This is LipFP, a set of fingerprint utilities.
 To be honest, I'm not entirely sure if it's for a fingerprint interprinter language or an intermec printer language, and I don't care anymore.
 So, I'm referring to it as "fingerprint" because that's what the screen of the printer says xD